jbbongalos/3x3_CourtMaster/README.md

 # Basketball_Management_System
-A Flask-based web application for managing basketball teams, players, and game records with MySQL database integration.
+A web application built on Flask that integrates MySQL to manage basketball teams, players, and game records.